My name is Andi Last. That's my husband Jay Last in the video with me. I’m the mutant, and he’s my warrior.

 In simple terms, we're all born with two copies of a cancer suppressing gene called TP53, one passed down from each of our parents.
 In families with LFS, one of those genes is mutated.
 That’s why some of us call ourselves mutants.

-Music, photography and video are things we really enjoy, so doing them was a huge help for both of us in dealing with all of this.
+Music, art, photography, and video creation are things we really enjoy, so doing them was a huge help for both of us in dealing with all of this.

 A few months after the worst of the chemo was over, we drove to the desert to photograph Ricardo Breceda’s giant metal sculptures in Borrego Springs, California.
 The sand serpent really caught our imaginations.
 While taking photos I said it’d be great to shoot Jay as a knight fighting it with his sword.

-I realized he was right, the sculpture is a good analogy for LFS: it’s a massive 350 foot long scary monster with a dragon's head, a serpent’s body and a rattlesnake tail.
-It pops up out of the sand and disappears again and you never know where it's going to show up next.
+I realized he was right, the sculpture is a good analogy for LFS: it’s a massive 350 foot long scary monster with a dragon's head, a serpent’s body and a rattlesnake's tail.
+It pops up out of the sand and disappears again, and you never know where it's going to show up next.

 Over a few months we put together costumes and did a series of shoots with the sculpture in the desert.
 What we thought would be a few pictures turned into a much larger project.